mrhalleg/HallegsCommandHandler/README.md

 ~~~
 This will create the command `/calculator` with the two Subcommands `add` and `sub`.
 There are no limits to how many subcommands you can have and a subcommand can have even more subcommands.

-# 2.2 - Permissions and OPs
+# 3 - Permissions and OPs
 to restrict Players from using your Commands you can use Permissions or make them op Only.
 For this the `@PluginCommand` Annotaion has two Parameters:
  - opOnly: if this is true the method can only be accesed by players that are OP.
 By default all methods are opOnly for security reasons.
  - permission: the mehtod can only be accesed by players that have this permission.
 If it contains a empty String anyone can acces this mehtod.
 By default there is no permission set.

- # 3 - Converter
+ # 4 - Converter
 Converters are manly used to convert user input(Strings) to the correct datatype for the command mehtod.
 They also handle tap completion and tips when a invalid dommand was issued.

+# 4.1 - Default Converter
 By Default these Datatypes can be converted:
  - Boolean
  - Double